 Once again I can’t believe another summer weekend is in the books.
 The days are just flying by!
 We kicked things off with happy hour on my parent’s deck on Friday afternoon.
 I brought ingredients to make the Strawberry Basil Ginger Cocktail I featured on my Friday Favorites and blended up a batch for my Mom and me.
 Holy.
 Cow.
 They were incredible!
 I wasn’t sure how basil was going to taste blended into a cocktail but ended up wishing I’d doubled the amount.
 Definitely a repeater, especially since our basil plants have turned into absolute beasts.
 Now if only oregano would taste as good mixed with vodka.
 I filled an entire lawn bag with overgrown excess this weekend – we’ve got the best smelling clippings on the block!

-Sunday was a gorgeous, hot summer day so we took Lincoln down to the local “beach” to cool off and splash around.
+Saturday and Sunday were gorgeous so we took Lincoln down to the local “beach” to cool off and splash around.
 This was his first time in a sand/water situation, vs a pool, and he loved it!
-So much so that I think you could hear the shriek he let out when we told him it was time to go home in Delaware. ;) That is to say, we’ll definitely be back!
+So much so that I think you could hear the shriek he let out when we told him it was time to go home in Delaware. ;) That is to say, we’ll definitely be back.

-I mentioned it was raining on Saturday morning so we didn’t get a chance to hit up the Farmer’s Market – such a bummer as I’d been looking forward to going for weeks!
-Luckily local produce is finally making its way to grocery stores so I was able to stock up on locally grown vegetables including sweet corn (it’s heee-rrrrre!) zucchini, and red pepper (oh yeah!) to make the Chicken with Summer Succotash recipe I’m sharing today.
+This weekend I was also able to stock up on locally grown vegetables including sweet corn (it’s heee-rrrrre!) zucchini, and red pepper o make the Chicken with Summer Succotash recipe I’m sharing today.
 This dish out of control delicious, healthy, and fresh, and cooks in under 10 minutes!